rcl-ssl/docs/authorization/aad-application.md

 **Authorization** is required for the following operations :

-- to make authorized requests to the RCL Public API
+- to make authorized requests to the [RCL Renewal API](../api/api.md)
 - to use the [RCL AutoRenew](../autorenew/autorenew) Function app
 - to access Azure App Services , Key Vault and DNS Zone
 - to use the [RCL certificateBot](../certbot/certbot.md)